-This update reflects in sections, elevations, 3D, sheets, schedules, keynotes etc. Which is mind blowing.
+This update reflects in sections, elevations, 3D, sheets, schedules, keynotes etc. Which is mind-blowing.

 Unlike CAD where I had to manually update each myself.

-Also the keynotes, schedules, legends etc were all intelligently designed to automatically document and update information from the drawings.
+Also, the keynotes, schedules, legends etc were all intelligently designed to automatically document and update information from the drawings.

-So retrieving information from drawings is easy and stress free.
+So retrieving information from drawings is easy and stress-free.

 Lastly, drawing sections! -the nightmare of most architects.
-You can only imagine my joy in taking advantage of automatically generated and accurate sections produced by Revit section tool.
+You can only imagine my joy in taking advantage of automatically generated and accurate sections produced by the Revit section tool.